 Here are your options, in (approximate) order of preference:

-- aSR tires such as WTB Riddlers or Panaracer Gravelkings are usually semi-slick: they have no tread or only shallow knobs in the middle, and larger knobs on the sides for cornering traction.
+- Adventure / All Road Semi Slick tires such as WTB Riddlers or Panaracer Gravelkings: they have no tread or only shallow knobs in the middle, and larger knobs on the sides for cornering traction.
 They work well on roads, excel on hardpack trails, but lose grip in muddy conditions.

 - Knobbly cyclocross tires.
 Similar to MSR tires, but usually much narrower (33mm is the usual maximum width).
 Faster on roads than MSR or mountain bike tires, but will offer less stability and control in rockier conditions due to the narrower width and corresponding higher air pressure.

-- Road bike tires (especially wider foul condition tires such as Specialized Roubaix or Continental 4 Seasons) are workable, but you will be forced to dismount more frequently due to lack of traction.
-You will also probably puncture more often.
+- 32cm + Road bike tires ( Specialized Pathfinder 32s etc) are workable, but you might be forced to dismount more frequently due to lack of traction.
+You will also probably puncture more often if not running tubless.
 However, you will make up time on good road surfaces.
 It will be uncomfortable but just about manageable on some of the rougher descents.

 There is plenty of climbing on the Dirty Weekend course.
 Most elevation gain is from sustained climbs on shallower gradients, but there is also a number of shorter, sharp ascents (around 200m elevation gain) with gradients hitting 25%.
 A decent climbing gear is highly advisable!
 We recommend: